-We recommend using the Model for improvement (click on the 'Quality improvement tools and resources' bar in the Quality and improvement section of our website The Hub) to ensure that the changes you make will actually lead to the improvements you intended.
+We recommend using our Model for Improvement (find it on our knowledge website hub.careinspectorate.com) to ensure that the changes you make will actually lead to the improvements you intended.
 The Model for Improvement is a system for developing, testing and implementing changes that lead to improvement. it is a simple approach that anyone can apply and it: